-Activity Evidence that supports this approach Challenge number(s) addressed Recovery premium Bespoke Covid recovery - Pupil progress data shows that some Pupil Premium children who have missed school, chunks of learning, etc due to Covid need particular gaps filled.
-Personal assessment by Qualified teachers will carry out 15 hours of tutoring per child out of their normal working hours.
-1, 2, 3,
+Activity Evidence that supports this approach Challenge number(s) addressed Tutoring HLTAs and TAs will tutor and do small group work.
+Pupil progress data shows that some Pupil Premium children who have missed school, chunks of learning, etc or who are working at a level lower than their peers need particular gaps filled.
+HLTA in EYs will do small group work with Pupil Premium children where gaps in learning have been identified.
+1, 2,